This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 How to find a gynecologist in the UK

-Sexual health in the UK
+Women’s sexual health in the UK

 A sexual health clinic can give you advice about both sexually transmitted infections (STIs) and contraception.
-Here you can receive information on how to protect yourself from STIs, get tested for them, and gain information and access to different types of contraception, including emergency contraception.
+Here, you can receive information on how to protect yourself from STIs, get tested for them, and gain information and access to different types of contraception, including emergency contraception.